 Candidates seeking to be recommended for an educator license through the Teacher Education Program at Montana State University-Northern must successfully complete a teaching practicum in their senior year.
 Candidates must apply and have acquired Final Admission to Level Two of the Teacher Education Program prior to enrolling in EDU 495 Student Teaching: K-8, EDU 495 Student Teaching: 5-12, or EDU 495 Student Teaching: K-12.
 In addition, candidates must have completed all professional education courses.
-The teaching practicum is a full time responsibility; therefore, the candidate will not be allowed to enroll in additional courses during this time.
 Student teaching candidates must apply by mid-term of the semester before they plan to student teach.
 Dates are posted for each semester's application deadline.
 A student teaching fee is assessed to all candidates enrolled in EDU 495 courses.